,

 • Crumble the ground beef into the skillet, stirring to mix in the onions.

-• In a medium bowl, combine the beef broth, Worcestershire sauce, ketchup, mustard, pickle juice, and cornstarch; whisk until combined; set aside.
+• In a medium bowl, combine the beef broth, Worcestershire sauce, ketchup, mustard, pickle juice, and cornstarch; whisk until combined.

-• Once the beef is cooked, remove from heat.
+• Once the beef is cooked, remove from heat and stir in the bacon and the pasta.

 • Over medium heat, pour in the liquid mixture, stir to combine.

-• Sprinkle the cheddar cheese to the top.
+• Sprinkle the cheddar cheese over the top.

 • Place the skillet in the oven uncovered and cook until the cheese is melted; 7-10 minutes.